FAQGURU/FAQGURU/topics/en/angularjs.md

 * https://www.codementor.io/blog/angularjs-interview-questions-sample-answers-du1081n7p

 [[↑] Back to top](#AngularJS)
 ### Explain what is DI (Dependency Injection ) and how an object or function can get a hold of its dependencies?
-(Expert)

 *DI* or *Dependency Injection* is a software design pattern that deals with how code gets hold of its dependencies.
 In order to retrieve elements of the application which is required to be configured when module gets loaded , the operation “config” uses dependency injection.